josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 To strikethrough text, which is when a horizontal line cuts across the characters, you can use the s tag.
 It shows that a section of text is no longer valid.
 With the s tag, the browser applies the CSS of text-decoration: line-through; to the element.

 Wrap the s tag around "Google" inside the h4 tag and then add the word "Alphabet" beside it, which should not have the strikethrough formatting.

+# Applied Visual Design: Create a Horizontal Line Using the hr Element
+You can use the hr tag to add a horizontal line across the width of its containing element.
+This can be used to define a change in topic or to visually separate groups of content.

+Add an hr tag underneath the h4 which contains the card title.

+Note: In HTML, hr is a self-closing tag, and therefore doesn't need a separate closing tag.